pvcraven/2017_web_security/source/data_validation/data_validation.rst

 Introduction
 ^^^^^^^^^^^^
-Data Validation is one of the most important aspect of coding any website that takes inputs from an outside user.
-Data validation is the process in which a website verity's the data being input by the user is in the correct form.
+Data Validation is one of the most important aspects of coding any website that takes inputs from an outside user.
+Data validation is the process in which a website verifies the data being input by the user is in the correct form.
 For example if the website asks for a first name and the user inputs a phone number, validation will prevent the website from taking that input.
 Creating validation can be a lengthy process, however the risk of not